Updated: Dec 13, 2020

 Once you’ve accumulated at least 40 hours (part 61) including cross country time, solo time, and all other requirements, you’ll take your check ride.
 Each new license will require you to take a written exam as stated above and a checkride.

-During this phase of your training, you’ll again need to pass a written exam and combine your lessons with at-home study.
+During this phase of your training, you’ll again need to pass a written exam and combine your lessons with the at-home study.
 Your instructor will teach you how to scan your instruments, safely complete various approaches, enter holding procedures, and more.

 Commercial Pilot Certificate

 Once you pass the written exam and your checkride, you are able to earn money as a pilot.
 At this point, you’ll have accumulated approximately 250 hours of flight time.
-The airlines require 1,500 hours, and therefore you have to add quite a bit more time in your logbook.
+The airlines require 1,500 hours, and therefore you have to add quite a bit more time to your logbook.
 In order to do so, many commercial pilots opt to get their certified flight instructor rating.

 Unlike the ratings thus far, there is no hour requirement for your multiengine rating.
 You will train with an instructor until your proficiency in a twin-engine aircraft earns you an endorsement to take your checkride.
 You’ll need your multiengine rating to become an airline pilot, but you do not need to rush to obtain it after your commercial license.
 You have 1,250 hours in between your commercial license and ATP if you want to get your multiengine rating during your period as a flight instructor or other professional pilot.